supermemo-wiki/SuperMemo.Wiki/supermemo.md

 From left to right, the first three grades and last two grades respectively represent different levels of ease for success and failure to recall.

-The choosen grade will define how long elapses before the next review.
+The chosen grade will define how long elapses before the next review.
 In case of failure, the item will be rescheduled in the next few days.

 ## Knowledge Destructuring